7hekaka/newcytosim/doc/main/file_types.md

 `style.cyp`       | text           | display parameters

-However, `play live` reads the configuration file and usually does not write any file, except to save images or export simulation snapshot (a trajectory file containing only one time point), see menu -> export.
+However, `play live` reads the configuration file and usually does not write any file, except to save images or export simulation snapshot (a trajectory file containing only one time point), see menu --> export.

-# Files associated with `report`
+# Files associated with "report"

 `report` reads `properties.cmp` and `objects.cmo`, and sends output to the terminal.